deckhouse/deckhouse/docs/documentation/pages/module-development/EXAMPLE.md

    hello-world-module-v0.0.1           Deployed     hello-world-module   22m
    ```

-1. If the release has been successfully installed, wait for the Deckhouse Kubernetes Platform pod to restart.
+1. If the release has been successfully installed, wait for the Deckhouse Platform Certified Security Edition pod to restart.

    ```shell
    kubectl -n d8-system get pod -l app=deckhouse